Motivic construction of cohomological invariants: Serre's question about

-M.~Rost replied on July 2, 1999 proving that if $q_K$ is hyperbolic, then $G_K$ is split (see \cite{GaSe09} for the proof).
-In what follows we give a positive answer to Serre's question. \begin{thm} Serre's question has a positive answer. \end{thm} \begin{proof} The compact real group of type $\E_8$ has Rost invariant zero (see \cite[13.4]{Ga08}), so we may speak of its invariant $u\in H^5(\rr,\zz/2)=\{0,(-1)^5\}$ constructed in Corollary~\ref{corre8e8}.
+If $G_K$ is split, then $q_K$ is hyperbolic. \end{thm} \begin{proof} The compact real group of type $\E_8$ has Rost invariant zero (see \cite[13.4]{Ga08}), so we may speak of its invariant $u\in H_{et}^5(\rr,\zz/2)=\{0,(-1)^5\}$ constructed in Theorem~\ref{corre8e8}.

-If $u=0$, then by Corollary~\ref{corre8e8} this compact group splits over a field extension of odd degree.
+If $u=0$, then by Theorem~\ref{corre8e8} this compact group splits over a field extension of odd degree.
 Since $\rr$ has only one field extension of odd degree, we come to a contradiction.
 Thus, $u=(-1)^5$.